Symbolic dynamics for the Teichmueller flow: A symbolic system

 \begin{lemma} The shift $(\Omega,\sigma)$ is topologically transitive. \end{lemma} \begin{proof} Let $i,j\in \{1,\dots,k\}$ be arbitrary.
 By Lemma \ref{numberedtype}, there is a nontrivial finite full numbered splitting sequence $\{\tau_i\}_{0\leq i\leq n}\subset {\cal N\cal T}({\cal Q})$ connecting a train track $\tau_0$ of numbered combinatorial type $i$ to a train track $\tau_n$ of numbered combinatorial type $j$.
 This splitting sequence then defines an admissible sequence $(x_i)_{0\leq i\leq n}$ connecting $i$ to $j$. \end{proof}

-{\bf Remark:} Without loss of generality, we can in fact assume that the shift $(\Omega,\sigma)$ is topologically mixing.
+\begin{remark} Without loss of generality, we can in fact assume that the shift $(\Omega,\sigma)$ is \emph{topologically mixing}, that is, there exists a number $n>0$ so that the matrix $A^n$ is positive.
 Namely, by the discussion on p.55 of \cite{HK95}, otherwise there are numbers $\ell,n>0$ such that $\ell n=k$ and that the following holds true.
 The elements of ${\cal E}({\cal Q})$ are divided into $n$ disjoint sets $C_1,\dots,C_n$ of $\ell$ elements each so that for $x_i\in C_j$ we have $a_{x_ix_{i+1}}=1$ only if $x_{i+1}\in C_{j+1}$ (indices are taken modulo $n$).
-Moreover, the restriction of $\sigma^n$ to $C_1$ is topologically mixing, However, in this case we can assume that $C_1$ contains a weakly special train track $\tau$.
-We can repeat the argument in the proof of Lemma \ref{numberedtype} with a single full numbered split replaced by a full numbered splitting sequence of length $n$.
-This amounts to replacing $(\Omega,\sigma)$ by the topologically mixing subshift $(C_1,\sigma^n)$ which has all properties stated above.
+Moreover, the restriction of $\sigma^n$ to $C_1$ is topologically mixing.
+However, in this case we can repeat the argument in the proof of Lemma \ref{numberedtype} with a single full numbered split replaced by a full numbered splitting sequence of length $n$.
+This amounts to replacing $(\Omega,\sigma)$ by the topologically mixing subshift $(C_1,\sigma^n)$ which has all properties stated above. \end{remark}